Greeni

 Stage 2: Entering the digital world

-Upon tapping the plant in the first scene, the player is welcomed by a large city they can explore and is prompted to start the game.
+Upon tapping the plant in the first scene, the player is welcomed by a large city that they can explore and is prompted to start the game.

 Stage 3: Visualizing the problem